haileytapia/portfolio/GitHubPagesWebsite.md

 May 24, 2023 ∙ How-To Guide
 {: .fs-5 : .fw-300 }

 GitHub Pages is a free service that lets you host a static website directly from a GitHub repository.
-A static website consists of static files—such as images, HTML, CSS, and JavaScript—that do not change unless you change them.
-Static files do not respond to user actions or input.

 This guide describes how to: